mindstorm38/portablemc/README.md

 sub-command), or a type of version to select the latest of this type (`release` (default) or `snapshot`).

 ### Authentication
-Online mode is supported by this launcher - use the `-l <email_or_username>` (`--login`) argument to log into your account *(login with a username is now deprecated by Mojang)*.
-If your session is not cached or no longer valid, the launcher will ask for the password.
+Online mode is supported by this launcher, use the `-l <email_or_username>` (`--login`) argument to log into your account *(login with a username is deprecated by Mojang)*.
+If your session is not cached nor valid, the launcher will ask for the password.

+You can now use the the `-m` (`--microsoft`) to authenticate a Microsoft account if you already had migrated your account.
+In this case the launcher will open a page in your web browser with the Microsoft login page.

 You can disable session caching using the argument `-t` (`--temp-login`).
 If your session is not cached nor valid, you will be asked for the password on every launch.

-**Note that** your password is not saved!
-Only the token is saved (the official launcher also does that) in the file `portablemc_tokens` in the main directory (an argument may allow change of this location in the future).
+**[Check below](#authentication-sessions) for more information about authentication sessions.**

 ### Offline mode
 If you need fake offline accounts you can use `-u <username>` (`--username`) to define the username and/or